 Moreover earlier this year Andy Coulson’s team were quietly briefing the Daily Mail and others that a Tory government would get a prison ship or two and fence off open prisons.
 The ideas didn’t make the manifesto after howls of protest from Mr Grieve, who was expected to become Justice Secretary but found Ken Clarke ahead of him in the queue and Alan Duncan, the thoughtful shadow prisons minister, shuffled off to DfID.

 It’s not yet clear who the new prisons minister will be.
 It might have been expected that Nick Herbert, former shadow justice secretary who produced the Tory green paper ‘Prisons with a Purpose‘ in 2008, might have got the job.
 The paper proposed 5,000 more places than Labour was proposing, though this has since been dropped.
 It also had some thoughtful and sensible ideas, many of which were in line with current practice in prisons.
 But Herbert is split between the Ministry of Justice and the Home Office and it’s hard to see how he could be both police minister and prisons minister.

 Apparently Crispin Blunt, now a justice minister, may get the brief, one of the biggest and most difficult in government, with significant operational issues on a daily basis.
 The prison service website currently says, “A new Minister will be announced shortly“.
 It will be one of the most critical the new government makes.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.